maikszusevics/IaC/Terraform_Orchastration/README.md

 ## Commands

 - `terraform init`
-intitialises terraform
+intitialises terraform, prepares your working directory for other commands

 - `terraform plan`
+Find, perpare, and show changes required by the current configuration

 - `terraform apply`
-runs the .tf file and creates any resources/infrastructure coded in it
+runs the .tf file and creates/updates any infrastructure in the file

 - `terraform destroy`
-destroys infrastructure created by terraform apply
+destroys previously-created infrastructure